Friends, family describe missing in Florida condo collapse

 Ilian Naibryf has been an active member of the Jewish community at the University of Chicago since arriving at the school three years ago, said Rabbi Yossi Brackman of the school's Rohr Chabad.

 Naibryf, who just finished his junior year, served as the president of the Chabad House’s student board for the past year.
-He is from Florida and was at the condominium when it collapsed, Brackman said.
+He and his girlfriend were in Florida to attend a funeral of a friend who had died of COVID-19, his parents told CNN.

 “He is a really great guy, very friendly, always has a smile on his face and is just a really all-around well-liked person,” Brackman said.